neuro4ml/neuro4ml.github.io/Week_0/4-Challenges.md

 Spiking Heidelberg Digits dataset, from {cite:t}`https://doi.org/10.1109/TNNLS.2020.3044364`.
 ```

-Despite that, in recent years we’ve seen a new focus in neuroscience on challenging tasks of the sort that are common in machine learning, and it has led to a huge amount of exciting new work.
+Despite that, in recent years we've seen a new focus in neuroscience on challenging tasks of the sort that are common in machine learning, and it has led to a huge amount of exciting new work.

 Historically, neuroscience and machine learning were tightly linked and that led to some fantastic and groundbreaking work in both fields.

-Our bet is we’ll make more progress in both fields if people know what’s going on in the other one.
+Our bet is we'll make more progress in both fields if people know what's going on in the other one.

-We hope you’ll enjoy the course!
+We hope you'll enjoy the course!